sappho192/CppCMakeVcpkgTemplate/README.md

 - In `All Downloads`, open up `Tools for Visual Studio` and download `Build Tools for Visual Studio 2022`
 - Install the downloaded file

+### 5.1.2 Install CMake & Ninja

+- Install CMake (with adding PATH) [[Download](https://cmake.org/download/)]
+- Install Ninja build tool using winget:
+  - `winget install Ninja-build.Ninja`

-### 5.1.2 Open VSCode from Developer terminal for Visual Studio
+### 5.1.3 Open VSCode from Developer terminal for Visual Studio

+- [**IMPORTANT**] If you are to build x86 binary,
   - Execute `Developer PowerShell for Visual Studio 2022`
+- [**IMPORTANT**] If you are to build x64 binary,
+  - Execute `x64 Native Tools Command Prompt for VS 2022`
 - Go to the project directory (For example, run `cd "C:/REPO/POCOExercise"`)
 - Run `code .`

+Executing x64 prompt or not is very important in this project since Ninja multi-build system doesn't accept `CMAKE_GENERATOR_PLATFORM`.
+The architecture of build result will only be automatically decided by OS and the compiler (for Windows, it will be `cl.exe`).
 Now you can build and run the project!
 Keep in mind you should always open the project like this way.

-(If you clone this repository and open with plain VSCode, you will see following error after all:
+(If you open this repository with plain VSCode, you will see following error after all:

 ```
 [cmake] CMake Error: CMake was unable to find a build program corresponding to "Ninja Multi-Config".
 CMAKE_MAKE_PROGRAM is not set.
 You probably need to select a different build tool.